INDRAMANI538/Portfolio/README.md

 It is built to:

-Showcase real-world frontend skills
+🔺Showcase real-world frontend skills

-Present projects in a clear and structured manner
+🔺Present projects in a clear and structured manner

-Maintain a professional online presence
+🔺Maintain a professional online presence

-Provide a smooth experience across all devices
+🔺Provide a smooth experience across all devices

-The focus is on clarity, usability, and visual balance.
+🔺The focus is on clarity, usability, and visual balance.

 ✨ Key Features

-Fully responsive design (mobile-first)
+🔺Fully responsive design (mobile-first)

-Clean and modern UI layout
+🔺Clean and modern UI layout

-Dark-themed aesthetic for better readability
+🔺Dark-themed aesthetic for better readability

-Smooth animations and transitions
+🔺Smooth animations and transitions

-SEO-friendly semantic HTML
+🔺SEO-friendly semantic HTML

-Optimized performance and assets
+🔺Optimized performance and assets

-Simple, maintainable codebase
+🔺Simple, maintainable codebase

-🛠️ Tech Stack
-Category	Technologies
-Structure	HTML5
-Styling	Tailwind CSS
-Logic	JavaScript (ES6+)
-Icons	Font Awesome / Heroicons
-Fonts	Google Fonts
-Hosting	GitHub Pages / Netlify